Union High School (Tulsa, Oklahoma): Mascot controversy

 Union's use of the "Redskins" team name has exposed it to some criticism, similar to the controversy faced by other schools using mascots referring to Native Americans.
 In 1999, Cherokee Nation chief Chad "Corntassel" Smith criticized the school's use of the name.
 In December 2002, the school received a demand from the University of Miami that it stop using a "split-U' logo which Miami claimed was unacceptably similar to the university's trademarked logo.
 Some Native American groups saw this as an appropriate time to renew their calls to pressure Union to abandon the Redskins name, since it appeared that the school would have to change its uniforms in any event.
 However, in January 2003, Union settled Miami's claim by agreeing to pay $1,000 per year for the continuing right to use the split-U logo.
 In November 2003 the school board voted unanimously to keep the "Redskins" name.
 Since that time the school had maintained its position despite continued protests and proposed legislation intended to change the name.
 In July 2020, following an announcement by the Washington Redskins that their ownership would review its name, the Union school board announced it would also reevaluate the district's mascot.
+In November 2020, The Union school board voted unanimously to no longer use the old mascot and logo and eventually settled upon using a Redhawk mascot and logo.